dilanka-rathnasiri/ckad/workloads/8_pod_lifecycle.md

     * At least one container is still running
 3. Succeeded
     * All containers in the pod have successfully exited
-    * No one has restarted
+    * Any container won't restart
 4. Failed
     * All the containers have terminated
     * But at least one container has terminated with failure
 5. Unknown
     * Pod state can't be obtained
-    * Typically, occurs due to a communication error
+    * Typically, occurs due to communication errors

 > [!Important]
-> `Status` field in the `kubectl` output isn't pod status
+> * `Status` field in the `kubectl` output isn't pod status
-> It shows more user-friendly output
+> * It shows more user-friendly output

 ## Container states